stefro/laravel-lang-country/README.md

 ## ToDo

-* Make it possible for developers to override the package .json files locally
+* Make it possible for developers to override the package .json files locally.
+* Caching to reduce file lookups.

 ## Security